torvalds/linux/Documentation/watchdog/watchdog-api.rst

 Some parts of this document are copied verbatim from the sbc60xxwdt driver which is (c) Copyright 2000 Jakob Oestergaard <jakob@ostenfeld.dk>

-This document describes the state of the Linux 2.4.18 kernel.
+This document describes the state of the GNU/Linux 2.4.18 kernel.

 Introduction
 ============